KwanLab/Autometa/docs/source/running-autometa.rst

 Autometa takes contigs as input, so you need to have previously assembled your shotgun metagenome.
 The following workflow is recommended:

 #.
 Trim adapter sequences from the reads.

-We prefer to use Trimmomatic_, but you can go ahead and use any tool of your preference.
+   * We usually use Trimmomatic_.

 #.
-Quality check of reads to make sure that the adapters have been removed, we use FastQC_ for this.
+Quality check of reads to make sure that the adapters have been removed.

+   * We usually use FastQC_.

 #.
 Assemble the trimmed reads.

-We recommend using MetaSPAdes which is a part of the SPAdes_ package to assemble the trimmed reads but you can use any other assembler as well.
+   * We usually use MetaSPAdes which is a part of the SPAdes_ package.

 #.
 An optional thing to do here would be to check the quality of your assembly as well.
 This would give you a variety of assembly statistics one of which is N50 which will be useful in selecting the cutoff value during the Autometa length-filter step.

-We tend to use metaQuast_ for this (use ``--min-contig 1`` option to get an accurate N50).
+   * We usually use metaQuast_ for this (use ``--min-contig 1`` option to get an accurate N50).

 ..
 TODO: SPAdes info is for python version, currently the Nextflow version assumes everything is from SPAdes.
 It's not clear how coverage is used.